-D iverticulosis is a nearly ubiquitous colorectal condition of older individuals in the United States and has been reported in more than 70% of colonoscopies in patients older than age 80.1 Diverticulitis, one of its potential consequences, results in more than 200,000 hospitalizations at a cost of more than 2 billion dollars per year.2 Potential complications of diverticulitis, including fistula, abscess, intestinal perforation, stricture, and sepsis, generate substantial morbidity and potential mortality.
-In recent years, diverticulitis has been increasing in frequency, particularly among younger individuals.3
+Diverticulosis is a nearly ubiquitous colorectal condition of older individuals in the United States, reported in >70% of colonoscopies in patients over 80 years old1.
+Diverticulitis, one of its potential consequences, results in greater than 200,000 hospitalizations at a cost of more than 2 billion dollars per year2.
+Potential complications of diverticulitis, including fistula, abscess, intestinal perforation, stricture, and sepsis, generate substantial morbidity and potential mortality.
+In recent years, diverticulitis has been increasing in frequency, particularly among younger individuals3.

-Long-standing theories regarding the etiology of diverticulitis, such as seed and nut impaction in diverticula,4 have been undermined through etiologic studies that also have highlighted novel associations between diverticulitis and lifestyle factors such as obesity5 and use of nonsteroidal anti-inflammatory drugs.6 Recently, an analysis of a national database of hospital admissions observed a seasonal variation in hospitalizations for diverticulitis.7 Seasonal variation also reflects variation in ultraviolet (UV) light exposure, the greatest contributor to vitamin D status.
+Long-standing theories regarding the etiology of diverticulitis, such as seed and nut impaction in diverticula4, have been undermined through etiological studies which have also highlighted novel associations between diverticulitis and lifestyle factors such as obesity5 and use of non-steroidal anti-inflammatory drugs (NSAIDs).6 Recently, an analysis of a national database of hospital admissions observed a seasonal variation in hospitalizations for diverticulitis.7 Seasonal variation also reflects variation in ultraviolet (UV) light exposure, the greatest contributor to vitamin D status.

 Vitamin D is a fat-soluble vitamin dependent largely on exposure of the skin to UV light for its production, with dietary sources playing an important secondary role.
-The active metabolite, 1,25-dihydroxyvitamin D [1,25(OH)2D], is synthesized from 25-hydroxyvitamin D [25(OH)D] both in the kidneys and in extrarenal tissues including the colonic epithelium and many cell types in the immune system.8 Although its role in maintaining bone health is well characterized, compelling data support important extraskeletal effects, including an influence on the colon.
-Previous studies have shown associations between vitamin D and other colonic disease, including colorectal neoplasia^{9,10} and inflammatory bowel disease.11 Based on these data, we hypothesized that a similar link might exist between prediagnostic levels of 25(OH)D and diverticulitis that required hospitalization.
+The active metabolite, 1,25-dihydroxy-vitamin D [1,25(OH)2D], is synthesized from 25-hydroxy-vitamin D [25(OH)D] both in the kidneys and in extrarenal tissues including the colonic epithelium and many cell types in the immune system8.
+Although its role in maintaining bone health is well-characterized, compelling data support important extraskeletal effects, including an influence on the colon.
+Previous studies have demonstrated associations between vitamin D and other colonic disease, including colorectal neoplasia^{9, 10} and inflammatory bowel disease (IBD)11.
+Based on these data, we hypothesized that a similar link might exist between pre-diagnostic levels of 25(OH)D and diverticulitis that required hospitalization.